 The Wi-Fi Terminus has been configured with a Safe Mode.
-If the unit cannot associate with any of the three configured SSIDs, or it loses its association and cannot re-associate, it will enter a mode that will search for the Ad Hoc network Wi-Fi Terminus_ADHOC on channel 11, with no security.
+If the unit cannot associate with any of the three configured SSIDs, or it loses its association and cannot re-associate, it will enter a mode that will search for the Ad Hoc network NT_ADHOC on channel 11, with no security.
 In this mode, the IP address of the device changes to 192.168.1.50 and it searches for an SNMP manager at 192.168.1.51.
 It will search for approximately 25-30 seconds, after which time it will go back to its normal search for the three configured SSIDs.
-This behavior will only be displayed once per power on, not once per activation period.
+This behavior will only be displayed once per power on.

 Safe Mode has been implemented for situations where a Wi-Fi Terminus may have been configured incorrectly and no network connection can be established.
 The recommended method for entering this mode is to power the device off, and turn off any of the networks it is configured to associate with.
-Then start the Wi-Fi Terminus_ADHOC network, using the IP 192.168.1.51 and turn the Wi-Fi Terminus on.
+Then start the NT_ADHOC network, using the IP 192.168.1.51 and turn the Wi-Fi Terminus on.
 Once the Wi-Fi Terminus sees the Ad Hoc network, configuration via SNMP is available.
-If the NT-220LT has associated with an Ad Hoc network and goes into standby mode, when it activates it will no longer have the IP/SNMP manager of 192.168.1.50/192.168.1.51.
-Rather it will maintain the Ad Hoc connection settings (NT_ADHOC, Channel 11) but search for the configured SNMP manager and use its configured IP.
-Due to this, the unit SHOULD be configured during a single active period and should be power cycled following the correct configuration.
-It is STRONGLY recommended to increase the activation interval time and the GPS Safety Timeout right after entering this mode, then cycling the power, and then configuring the unit after again associating with the Ad Hoc network.
-Please allow plenty of time to change all necessary parameters before the unit enters standby.
+The Wi-Fi Terminus will remain in this mode until the connection has been lost for a short period of time.
 Please note, this mode occurs during the normal operational mode, so the device is still obtaining GPS data during this time.
 If the Wi-Fi Terminus is able to resolve the destination IP, it will attempt to send packets.

 The Wi-Fi Terminus also supports a setting for returning to its original factory configuration.
 This command will reset the device to the defaults in Appendix 1.
 However, the MAC address will be reset to the value 00 50 C2 9B A0 00.
-The MAC address must be reset to its initial value (written on the label on the backside of the unit) after using this command.
+The MAC address MUST be reset to its initial value (written on the label on the backside of the unit) after using this command.
 Failure to do so may result in an unusable unit.
 After receiving the command to reset the MAC address, the Wi-Fi Terminus should have the power cycled.

-1.6 Special Considerations when Modifying GPS Update Rate/Messages
+1.6 Special Considerations When Modifying GPS Update Rate/Messages

-NTGPSUPDATERATE - (OID .1.3.6.1.4.1.28295.99.1.2.1.16.5)
+NTGPSUPDATERATE - .1.3.6.1.4.1.28295.99.1.2.1.16.5

-Changes to this take effect when the internal counters controlling each GPS message reach 0.
+This takes effect when the internal counters controlling each GPS message reach 0.
 For example, if the message rate is 100 seconds, and then changed to 10, the Wi-Fi Terminus waits until the 100 second period is up before the 10 second period takes effect.
 Also note, all messages that are to be enabled should be occurring at a common interval prior to changing this rate or changing them may result in different GPS messages reporting at different epochs.

-NTFLASHUPDATERATE - (OID .1.3.6.1.4.1.28295.99.1.2.1.19.5)
+NTFLASHUPDATERATE - .1.3.6.1.4.1.28295.99.1.2.1.19.5

-Changes to this take effect when the internal counters controlling the GPS save rate reach 0.
+This takes effect when the internal counters controlling the GPS save rate reach 0.
 If the data transmission rate is set to 3, and this rate is set to 1, then data will save every 3 seconds if the network is not detected.
 If the data transmission rate is set to 3, and this is set to 2, then this would save every 6 seconds if the network is not detected.

-NTMSGENABLE - (OID .1.3.6.1.4.1.28295.99.1.2.1.21.5)
+NTMESSAGEENABLE - .1.3.6.1.4.1.28295.99.1.2.1.21.5